A Testimony to God's Faithfulness

 “You should come intern at our church this summer,” she said.

 “Oh that sounds awesome, but I kind of have these other plans,” I told her, and began filling her in on how God was putting all the pieces in place for me to move to Chicago.

 “That’s awesome!”
-Chelsea replied.
+Kelsey replied.
 “Since going to Clarkston, I’ve gotten involved with the refugee ministry at my church and now I really want to move into a refugee apartment complex.”